 An airsoft rifle mirrors the basic form of a real-steel rifle.
 They're longer than an airsoft pistol and grenade launcher, but can match, in carbine form, or even exceed the length of airsoft submachine guns (SMGs) and airsoft shotguns.
 They're also a favorite among snipers, as most airsoft rifles are designed for either CQB or for the airsoft sniper role.

-Most beginner airsoft players choose an airsoft pistol or rifle to be their primary weapon.
-In fact, beginners can quite easily run both if they like, since many airsoft rifles can reach out across the field, while their pistol counterparts are very capable of clearing rooms and tagging opponents in close quarters.
+Most beginner airsoft players choose an airsoft pistol or replica rifle to be their primary weapon.
+In fact, beginners can quite easily run both if they like, since many long guns can reach out across the field, while their pistol counterparts are very capable of clearing rooms and tagging opponents in close quarters.
 For players who value marksmanship, the airsoft sniper is a really fun role to play in, since so many airsoft sniper rifles replicate real-life rifles carried by military snipers.

 How to choose an airsoft rifle